zalenix/portaldocs/portal-sdk/generated/portalfx-extension-hosting-service.md

 <Storage account that will be used to serve zip files for PROD>
 For example, https://mybizaextensionprod.blob.core.windows.net/extension

-Please submit your onboarding request [here](https://aka.ms/extension-hosting-service/onboarding)
+Please submit your onboarding request [here](https://aka.ms/extension-hosting-service/onboarding) and send an e-mail to <a href="mailto:ibiza-onboarding@microsoft.com?subject=Hosting Service onboarding&body=My team would like to onboard to the Extension Hosting Service.">ibiza-onboarding@microsoft.com</a> with information about the storage account, the uploaded files and a link to the newly created work item.

 Here is the SLA for onboarding